PatrickSampaio/patrick-studies/Python/Design Patterns/Decorator/Decorator_Pattern.md

 - Many little objects

 You should use this pattern when u need to add new functionality to existing objects.
 This is better way of adding new functionality to existing objects

+- Object responsabilities and behaviours should be dynamically added/removed
+- Concrete implementations should be decoupled from responsabilities and behaviours
+- When sub - classing is to costly to dynamically add/remove responsabilities